MatteoDiPaolo/HowILearnedToStopWorryingAndLoveMicroservicesPlatforms/README.md

 # Description

-Talk about Microservices Platfroms and how business logic related code is not everything.
+Talk about Microservices Platforms and how business logic related code is not everything.

 You can access the presentation __[here](https://matteodipaolo.github.io/HowILearnedToStopWorryingAndLoveMicroservicesPlatforms/#/)__